salm45/salm45/README.md

 - 👋 Hi, I’m salma
-- 👀 I’m interested in web, mobile dev and AI integration
+- 👀 I’m interested in web, mobile dev and AI integration, and a growing love for software engineering.
 - 🌱 Currently learning Java, web and mobile dev
 - 📫 You can reach me through this email : salmaezzahid3@gmail.com